- Elements of the Channel API

 - The game server provides the user with a URL they can share with a friend in order to invite him or her to join the game.

-The following server side Go code creates the channel on the server for our Tic Tac Toe application:
+The following server side Python code creates the channel on the server for the Tic Tac Toe application:

 The client creates a new